Xinyu18/Observations/README.md

 # Ground-based SO₂ Observation Data

 ## 📌 Description
-This repository contains the ground-based SO₂ observation data used in the study **"[Inversion of a near real time China gridded hourly SO₂ Emission inventory Using Deep Learning Combined with 3D Variational Assimilation]"**.
+This repository contains the ground-based SO₂ observation data used in the study **"[Inversion of a Near-Real-Time China Gridded Hourly SO₂ Emission Inventory Using Deep Learning Combined with 3D Variational Assimilation]"**.
 The dataset consists of raw station measurements and quality-controlled observations for 3DVar assimilation.

 ## 📁 Data Structure
 The data is organized into two main folders: